A unified framework for learning with nonlinear model classes from arbitrary linear samples: Introduction

 As we explain in \S \ref{s:examples}, this framework contains many problems of interest.
 In particular, scalar-valued and vector-valued function regression from i.i.d.\ samples, matrix sketching for large least-squares problems, compressed sensing with isotropic vectors and compressed sensing with subsampled unitary matrices are all instances of this framework.
+This includes classical compressed sensing with sparse vectors, but also many generalizations to structured sparse models and, in particular, so-called \textit{compressed sensing with generative models} \cite{bora2017compressed,berk2022coherence,jalal2021robust}.

-As we also discuss therein, it is often the case in practice that the training data is sampled from the same distribution, i.e., $\cA_1 = \cdots = \cA_m = \cA$.
+As we discuss in \S \ref{s:examples}, it is often the case that $\cA_1 = \cdots = \cA_m = \cA$.
 However, having different distributions allows us to consider \textit{multimodal} sampling problems, where data is obtained from different random processes.
-In \S \ref{s:examples} we also discuss examples where this arises.
+In \S \ref{s:examples} we also present examples where this arises.